December 28, 2018

 January is the month of resolutions, often surrounding self-betterment, after all.

-The concept actually originated in the United Kingdom in 2013 with a non-profit group called Alcohol Concern, with the goal of raising money for alcohol abuse awareness and treatment, Women’s Health reports.
+The concept actually originated in the United Kingdom in 2013 with a non-profit group called Alcohol Concern, with the goal of raising money for alcohol abuse awareness and treatment.

 Plus, experts say this month of alcohol abstinence can actually really benefit a person’s overall health.
 But rest assured, this break won’t turn back the clocks on a lifetime of binge drinking, rather it’s a method of hitting the “reset” button if you're trying to curtail drinking.

 But the short-term health benefits of dry January aren’t anything to scoff at.
-Here are a few reasons why dry January might be a worthwhile venture for your health and for your life:
+Here are a few reasons why it might be a worthwhile venture for your health:

-If you're having several drinks a week, one of the main benefits of sober January could be a decrease in your overall calories, since a standard drink typically has around 150 calories, George F. Koob, Ph.D., director of the National Institute on Alcohol Abuse and Alcoholism, tells SELF.
+If you're having several drinks a week, one of the main benefits of sober January could be a decline in in calorie intake (a cocktail has about 150 calories)ss, George F. Koob, Ph.D., director of the National Institute on Alcohol Abuse and Alcoholism, told SELF.
 In fact, passing on alcohol for an extended period of time would likely result in weight loss, even if you didn’t change any other life factors like working out or eating habits.

-“It may sound counter-intuitive, since most of us are likely to quickly pass out asleep after a night of drinking more than usual, but too much alcohol actually screws with your sleep status,” Brigitte Zeitlin, a registered dietitian and owner of BZ Nutrition in New York City told Women’s Health.
-After having a few drinks, your body doesn't get a chance to reach the deep sleep (aka REM sleep) that you need to help your body de-stress, repair, and replenish itself for the upcoming day.
-So, ditching the hooch will provide a more restful sleep, leaving you bright-eyed and ready for the day come morning.
+“It may sound counter-intuitive, since most of us are likely to quickly pass out asleep after a night of drinking more than usual, but too much alcohol actually screws with your sleep status,” Brigitte Zeitlin, a registered dietitian and owner of BZ Nutrition in New York City, told Women’s Health:

 Research shows that alcohol can actually exacerbate anxiety in some cases, despite its reputation as an aid for “chilling out.”
 In the short term, alcohol’s depressant effect can make you feel better.
-Long-term, however, heavy drinking can lead to a host of medical and psychological problems, according to the National Institutes of Health’s National Institute on Alcohol Abuse and Alcoholism.
-So giving up alcohol for a month ― or longer, in some cases ― may have some positive effects on your mental health, Huffington Post reports.
+But long-term, heavy drinking can lead to a host of medical and psychological problems, according to the National Institutes of Health’s National Institute on Alcohol Abuse and Alcoholism.
+So giving up alcohol for a month ― or longer, in some cases ― may have some positive effects on your mental health, Huffington Post reported.